 This bill amends existing Louisiana law regarding abandoned vessels by introducing new provisions and clarifying the responsibilities of vessel owners and authorities.
-It requires owners of abandoned vessels to remove their property within thirty days of receiving a written notice from the relevant authority.
-The bill establishes a rebuttable presumption of ownership for vessels without documentation, identifying the last known registrant as the presumed owner.
-Additionally, if the owner cannot be located, the authority must publish a notice before removing the vessel at the owner's expense.
+It requires owners of abandoned vessels to remove their property within thirty days of receiving a notice from the relevant authority, while also mandating that the authority notify lien holders via certified mail.
+A rebuttable presumption of ownership is established for vessels without documentation, placing the onus on the last known registrant.
+If the owner cannot be identified, the authority is tasked with publishing a notice before proceeding with the removal of the vessel.

 HB676 Engrossed: 34:843(A)(1)